Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 ### A consultant has an activation that is set to publish every 12 hours, but has discovered that updates to the data prior to activation are delayed by up to 24 hours.
 Which two areas should a consultant review to troubleshoot this issue?

-- [ ] Review data transformations to ensure they're run after calculated insights.
+- [ ] Review data transformations to ensure they're run after Calculated Insights.
-- [ ] Review calculated insights to make sure they're run after the segments are refreshed.
+- [ ] Review Calculated Insights to make sure they're run after the segments are refreshed.
 - [x] Review segments to ensure they're refreshed after the data is ingested.
-- [x] Review calculated insights to make sure they're run before segments are refreshed.
+- [x] Review Calculated Insights to make sure they're run before segments are refreshed.

 **[⬆ Back to Top](#table-of-contents)**